grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 2. Fake it (‘til you make it)
 3. Triangulate

-All of these techniques are simple (triangulaion being a little more complex), so I’ll show you all of them one by one, putting more emphasis on triangulation:
+All of these techniques are simple (triangulation being a little more complex), so I’ll show you all of them one by one, putting more emphasis on triangulation:

 Type the obvious implementation
 -------------------------------

-The first of the three techniques is just writing an obvious implementation in response to a Statetement.
+The first of the three techniques is just writing an obvious implementation in response to a Statement.
 If the implementation is simple, this approach makes a lot of sense.
 Let’s take a trivial example of adding two numbers:

 ```csharp
 [Fact] public void